lupyuen/lupyuen.github.io/src/ikea.md

 [(From PM1006 Datasheet)](http://www.jdscompany.co.kr/download.asp?gubun=07&filename=PM1006_LED_PARTICLE_SENSOR_MODULE_SPECIFICATIONS.pdf)

-To access the PM 2.5 data, let's wire up the UART Port with a little soldering.
+To get the PM 2.5 data, let's wire up the UART Port with a little soldering.

 (FYI: Inside the IKEA Sensor is another microcontroller that talks to PM1006.
-Periodically it sends the PM1006 command to read the PM 2.5 data)
+Periodically it triggers the PM1006 command that measures PM 2.5)

 ![Inside the IKEA VINDRIKTNING Air Quality Sensor](https://lupyuen.github.io/images/ikea-solder.jpg)